Are Kind bars healthy?

-KIND’s website says KIND bars are only made with whole ingredients you can see and pronounce.
+The company’s website says Kind bars are made only with wholesome ingredients you can see and pronounce.

-While it may appear so on the surface, a deeper dive into KIND’s sneaky marketing tactics and suspect food labels says otherwise.
+On the surface, it may seem that Kind bars are healthy.
+But a deeper dive into the brand’s sneaky marketing tactics and suspicious food labels says otherwise.

-Back in 2015, the Food and Drug Administration, also known as the FDA, sent a nine-page warning letter to the makers of KIND bars.
+To start, you can’t discuss whether or not Kind bars are healthy without defining what “healthy” means.
+Here’s how the FDA weighs in on Kind’s health claims.
+Back in 2015, the Food and Drug Administration, also known as the FDA, sent a nine-page warning letter to the makers of Kind bars.

-In it, they claimed four bars in particular did not meet their requirements for being considered “healthy”[*]:
+In it, they claimed four bars, in particular, did not meet the FDA’s requirements for being “healthy”[*]:

 - Kind Fruit & Nut Almond & Apricot